Can Ritual Help with Loneliness? Why Buddhist Forms Make You Feel Less Alone

 Group chanting is where ritual and loneliness intersect most powerfully.

 When a room of people chants together, their breathing synchronizes.
 This is not a metaphor.
-Studies on group singing and chanting consistently show that participants' heart rates begin to converge, sometimes within minutes.
+A 2013 study at the University of Gothenburg measured heart-rate synchrony in choir singers and found that group singing produced measurable cardiovascular coherence: the singers' hearts sped up and slowed down together, in rhythm with the music.
+The effect was stronger than anything any of the singers could produce alone.
 The vagus nerve, which connects the brainstem to the heart and gut, responds to slow rhythmic exhalation by activating the parasympathetic nervous system.
 The body calms.
 Anxiety drops.
 And because everyone in the room is doing the same thing at the same time, the experience is shared at a physiological level that conversation rarely reaches.

 There is a difference between telling someone "you are not alone" and feeling, in your body, that you are breathing with twenty other people in unison.
 The first is an idea.
 The second is an experience.
 Loneliness is an experience, and it takes an experience to counter it.